 The EMV liability shift brought chip cards to the US, requiring a host of credit card processing equipment changes.
 For those who take payments on-the-go, rest assured that there are chip-compatible smartphone and tablet readers.

 In fact, many credit card processing companies have options for you.
 Learn how you can start taking chip cards securely with your smartphone or computer.

-- Can I just use my current reader to take EMV chip cards?
+- Can I just use a basic mag stripe reader to take EMV chip cards?

 - What are the costs for EMV capable readers?

 - Are there consequences for not using EMV equipment?

 Can I just use a basic magstripe reader to take EMV chip cards?

 Technically, yes, you can use a mag stripe reader to take chip cards because the cards have a magnetic stripe on the back that can be used by traditional readers.
 The magnetic stripe is there as a backup or to allow the card to be used at businesses that haven’t yet upgraded to EMV-capable terminals.

 But if you run an EMV chip card through a magnetic stripe reader instead of “dipping” it into an EMV chip reader, the transaction is not considered an EMV transaction.
 Your customer won’t get the added security of the chip, and you’ll be liable for any fraud.
 Jump down to consequences for not using EMV equipment at the end of this article for more information.

 Smartphone and Tablet Card Readers